 The HydroVax-001 vaccine is currently administered intramuscularly in a two-dose series.
 No pediatric vaccine efficacy indication has been disclosed.

-Clinical Trial NCT02337868: Phase 1 Trial of Inactivated West Nile Virus Vaccine
+Clinical Trial NCT02337868: Phase 1 Trial of Inactivated West Nile Virus Vaccine.